Eutharic: Death and legacy

 Eutharic died in 522 at the age of 42, less than three years after his consulship.
-His death caused problems for Theoderic who never succeeded in his desire to establish a strong Gothic dynasty.
+His death caused problems for Theodoric who never succeeded in his desire to establish a strong Gothic dynasty.
 Though Eutharic and Amalasuintha had a son, Athalaric, born in 516, and a daughter, Matasuntha, the dynasty was never established convincingly.
-Theoderic named Athalaric as his heir in 526, and Athalaric's mother Amalasuintha acted as regent for her son following Theoderic's death that year.
+Theodoric named Athalaric as his heir in 526, and Athalaric's mother Amalasuintha acted as regent for her son following Theodoric's death that year.
 Athalaric died in October 534 at the age of 18.
-To maintain her power, Amalasuintha brought her cousin Theodahad, also Theoderic's nephew, to the throne.
+To maintain her power, Amalasuintha brought her cousin Theodahad, also Theodoric's nephew, to the throne.
 Though he was made to swear fealty to Amalasuintha, Theodahad felt insecure and in December 534 had her imprisoned on an island in Lake Bolsena where she was eventually murdered on 30 April 535.